 Popular medications in tackling Fentanyl addiction include Buprenorphine and Methadone.
 They are in effect similar to Fentanyl as they work by attaching themselves to the same opioid receptor cells in the brain.
 However, they reduce craving and withdrawal symptoms, making it easier for a person to reduce their consumption with a long-term plan to eliminate dependency completely.
 Other medications that help to reduce dependency are drugs such as naltrexone.
 These work in an entirely different way.
 Instead of mimicking the effects of Fentanyl and reducing cravings, they actually block the opioid receptors in the brain and stop any subsequent Fentanyl use from having the desired effect.
 They are usually used for people who have already stopped taking drugs to stay clean and drug-free.
 Both these medications work, however depending on the addict and the extremity of the addiction, the appropriate medication choice will be up for discussion.

 Counseling is a very popular form of talking therapy for many and various mental health illnesses.
 It is particularly good for people suffering from drug addictions from substances like Fentanyl.
-Counseling is ultimately a form of behavioral therapy which helps people look inwardly and discover more about themselves, and this, in turn, can result in a modification of behavior.
+Counseling is ultimately a form of behavioral therapy that helps people look inwardly and discover more about themselves, and this, in turn, can result in a modification of behavior.
 Understanding the self is key to understanding why you would become an addict.
 And just because you were an addict does not mean that you always have to be one.
 It helps people develop better self-esteem and can change how they view their crutches, which can change how they behave around drugs.
 It is a great way to help them build a happier and healthier lifestyle, and it also enables them to stay on their medication.
 Forms of counseling include: